-The Bureau of Highways is responsible for resolving flooding or water ponding problems that are caused by storm runoff from County-maintained roadways.
+The Bureau of Highways and Bureau of Watershed Protection and Restoration is responsible for resolving flooding or water ponding problems that are caused by storm runoff from County-maintained roadways.
 Our road districts make an initial investigation of the problem to determine the scope of the project.
 Smaller jobs are handled by the road districts.
-Projects larger in scope and cost are managed by our Infrastructure Management Division who uses contractor forces to complete the work.
-The Infrastructure Management Division rates and prioritizes projects with respect to environmental and public safety factors.
-Problems are addressed with a “worst first” philosophy each fiscal year based on available funding from our Capital Budget Program.
+Projects larger in scope and cost are managed by the Bureau of Watershed Protection who uses contractor forces to complete the work.

 Requests for flooding and/or ponding assistance should be directed to the appropriate road district.
-Road districts are open from 7:00 a.m. to 3:30 p.m., Monday through Friday.
 A supervisor will investigate your concern and respond to you within one week (one day if it is a hazard) to advise you of a schedule for the work.
-If the work needed to resolve your request is larger in scope, your request will be referred to the Infrastructure Management Division for prioritization.
-A representative from that division will keep you informed of the status of your request.
+If the work needed to resolve your request is larger in scope, your request will be referred to the Bureau of Watershed Protection for prioritization.
+A representative from that bureau will keep you informed of the status of your request.